RickyPenaJr/RickyPenaJr/README.md

 # 🎬  About Me:
-<li> • 👋🏼  Hi, I’m Ricky Peña, a University of Houston Undergrad based in Houston, TX.
+<li> 👋🏼  Hi, I’m Ricky Peña, a University of Houston Undergrad based in Houston, TX.
 <br>
-• 📊  Currently working on analytical projects with a focus on actionable insights.
+<li> 📊  Currently working on analytical projects with a focus on actionable insights.
 <br>
-• 👨🏻‍💻  Passionate about Data Science, Front-End Web Development, and exploring emerging trends that shape the future.
+<li>  👨🏻‍💻  Passionate about Data Science, Front-End Web Development, and exploring emerging trends that shape the future.
 <br>
-• 🌱  Constantly learning, building, and sharing projects that make an impact.
+<li> 🌱  Constantly learning, building, and sharing projects that make an impact.
 <br><br>
 Feel free to connect or check out my work below! 🚀
 <br>